orgPatentRoot/DeepLearningCertificate/README.md

 Don't look at other existing implementations of your paper, otherwise the author of those implementations may own your code.

-# Code ownership
+# Frequently Asked Questions

+## Who owns the code?

 Latently is building a marketplace that allows enterprises to compose implementations into solutions and for all the developers to be compensated.
-Eventually participants will own their own code and Latently will receive a limited license to it but for now all code is going in the public domain as we build out the certificate program.
+Eventually participants will own their own code and Latently will receive a limited license allowing us to sell it on behalf of developers.
+For now though all code is going in the public domain as we build out the certificate program.

+## How long does it take?

+This really depends on the paper and your skill level.
+Estimate between 1 week and three months.